Romania Travel Guide

-Romania is one of the most stunning, undiscovered countries in Europe.
+Romania is one of the most captivating, undiscovered countries in Europe.

 The central region of Transylvania is a gorgeous green land, dotted with mysterious castles and wooden churches.
 Rolling hills and valleys are covered by thick forests, lush pastures, and meadows bursting with wildflowers.